GeorgieEggleton/hangman/README.md

 ## Future Features
 - In future additions I would like to a google sheet API to save the users scores so they can return and try to beat their last score
 - I would like to add the option for the user to pick a difficulty level (based on the number of letters in the word), this means the game could be targetted at mulitiple different age groups easier.
+- Allow the user to guess the whole word at once if they think they know the answer.

 ## Testing
-I ran the code through the Code Insitute python validator.
+I ran the run.py file through the Code Insitute python validator.
 A number of errors were picked up, mostly mnor issues such as trailing white space, lines too long, or too many line breaks.
 I have corrected all of these and the code now passes the validator with no errors found.

 ![Validator](/readme-images/validator_screenshot_2.png)

+The words.py and graphics.py did have a number of errors in relation to lines being too long, trailing white spaces and unxpected characters.
+However, I belivie a lot of this is because I am using Ascii Art for the hangman and all seems to display correctly in the mock terminal so I have left these alone.

 As this is an interactive game there are several points throught the game that require user input.
 I have tired to test these as much as possible and pre-empt common errors such as a space being added before or after the option and add some defensive codings such as .strip() to ensure this is not a problem